What is a benchmark?

 The major index providers use specific, predetermined criteria, such as size and credit ratings, to determine which securities are included in a particular index.
 Index methodologies, returns and other statistics are usually available through the index publisher’s website or through news services such as Bloomberg or Reuters.

 Bond indexes using market-cap weighting can have a troubling twist: The most influential, or largest, components may also have the biggest debt loads, which can be a sign of deteriorating finances.
-In part to avoid overexposure to highly indebted countries and companies, PIMCO introduced a bond index in 2009 based on gross domestic product rather than market capitalisation, called the PIMCO Global Advantage® Bond Index (GLADI), which attempts to identify investment opportunities in fast-growing economies.
-GLADI also includes more instruments than a typical bond index, such as swaps and inflation-linked bonds.
+In part to avoid overexposure to highly indebted countries and companies, in 2009 PIMCO introduced the PIMCO Global Advantage Bond Index (GLADI), a bond index based on gross domestic product rather than market capitalization.
+GLADI attempts to identify investment opportunities in fast-growing economies and also includes more instruments than a general broad-based bond market index, such as swaps and inflation-linked bonds.

 How are benchmarks used to track performance?